ImperialCollegeLondon/CO2BLOCK/CO2BLOCKSEISM/README.md.txt

+# CO2BLOCKSEISM

+This folder contains **CO2BLOCKSEISM**, an extension of CO2BLOCK that evaluates limitations on CO<sub>2</sub> storage resources imposed by injection-induced seismicity.

 ## **Code structure**
 The tool comprises a number of scripts and functions as detailed below:
 - "CO2BLOCKSEISM.m": this is the main script, where all input data for the study